shijazi88/firebase-push/README.md

-Here’s an updated README file that includes the details about using both the Legacy (Current) API and the FCM V1 API implementations, along with the necessary instructions and example code:

----

 # Firebase Push Notification Package for Laravel

 This package provides a comprehensive solution for managing and sending Firebase push notifications in Laravel applications.
 It includes functionality for topic management, sending notifications, subscribing devices to topics, and ensuring that notifications are only sent to active (non-deleted) topics.
 The package supports both the Legacy (Current) API and the Firebase Cloud Messaging (FCM) V1 API.